This article includes:

 - The benefits of an ethical supply chain

-In this article we’ll define what a supply chain is and look at some issues found in the supply chain of technology companies.
+In this article we’ll look at some issues found in the supply chain of technology companies.
 We have used the example of a mobile phone supply chain.

 This article includes:

 A mobile phone has an extremely complex supply chain that is basically made up of three areas: